 Foreign qualifications and diplomas in Germany

 While expertise for some tech jobs will be tested during the interview, most jobs rely on formal qualifications.
-You can check on this website whether your qualification is recognised in Germany.
+You can check on this website whether your qualification is recognized in Germany.

-You find more information about recognising of foreign diplomas in Germany on the website of Central Office for Foreign Education (Zentrale Stelle für die Bewertung ausländischer Qualifikationen) or select the responsible authority directly by federal state (Bundesland).
+You find more information about recognizing foreign diplomas in Germany on the website of Central Office for Foreign Education (Zentrale Stelle für die Bewertung ausländischer Qualifikationen) or select the responsible authority directly by the federal state (Bundesland).